Dance in Haiti: Professional dancers and choreographers

-Geographic Spread
+Geographic spread

 Naturally, several countries that share cultural traits (linguistic, geographical, historical or origin) with Haiti have picked up the culture as one of the best exports of the Pan-Americanism movement.
 For example, since the 1950s, frequent tours of the many Haitian bands have spread the style of Konpa in all the Caribbean.
 Beyond that, Haitian artists and people have introduced the world to Haiti's cultural heritage to unite people across the world.
-The global reach of Haiti's cultural influence has gone beyond the French West Indies to to West Africa, Europe, and beyond.
+The global reach of Haiti's cultural influence has gone beyond the French West Indies to West Africa, Europe, and beyond.